Creatine

 Creatine supplement

-In the maintenance phase it is sufficient to take creatine once a day.
-In the so-called loading phase for athletes, the frequency is higher, for example 4x a day.
+During the maintenance phase, it’s sufficient to take creatine once a day.
+In the so-called loading phase for athletes, the frequency is higher, for example, four times a day.

 How long can you use creatine?

-A normal maintenance dose of creatine is 2 to 3 grams per day.
-Athletes who need to perform can quickly increase their creatine supply by taking much higher doses of creatine (20-25 grams) for 5 days, for example, after which you can switch back to the maintenance dosage.
-It is important to drink enough water when using creatine.
+You need between 2 and 5 grams of creatine per day, depending on your goal.
+Athletes who need to perform can quickly increase their creatine stores by taking higher doses (20–25 grams) for five days, after which they can return to the maintenance dose.
+It’s important to drink enough water when using creatine.

 What contains creatine?